vtjeng/MIPVerify.jl/CONTRIBUTING.md

 ### Non-required checks

 Two additional checks (`codecov/patch` and `codecov/project`) measure the change in code coverage in the project.
-They are generally used as a check to verify that any new core functionality is properly tested.
+They are generally used to verify that any new core functionality is properly tested.

 ## Acknowledgements